Icy Health

 Along with normal eye drooping problems.
 Other serious complications of swelling in the eyes may include Macular Edema and Anaphylaxis.

-Macular Edema in which macular means a portion of the retina located at the eye’s back.
-It takes place when the blood vessels leak in or near the retina i.e. macula.
+Macular Edema, in which macular means a portion of the retina located at the eye’s back, occurs when blood vessels leak in or near the retina, i.e., the macula.

 Coming to the consequential part, the impact of macular edema may vary from person to person based on their disease-resistant ability.

-It starts with severe itchiness in the eyes and may be on the face as well.
-Thereafter, the symptoms like swelling, rashes, fastening of heartbeat, itchiness, difficulty in ingesting, and respiratory conditions.
-This is evident from here only that, the anaphylaxis is taking place.
+It starts with severe itchiness in the eyes and may also be on the face.
+After that, the symptoms include swelling, rashes, fastening of the heartbeat, itchiness, difficulty ingesting, and respiratory conditions.
+This is evident only in that the anaphylaxis is taking place.

 2.6.
 Insect Bite